si2-urssi/website/content/workshops/berkeley.md

 We want to come out of this workshop with:

-- An informed and enthused set of attendees An improved survey, and a set of survey distribution mechanism
+- An informed and enthused set of attendees
+- An improved survey, and a set of survey distribution mechanism
 - Potential ethnographic study subjects
 - An initial list of candidate topics for an institute, some of which may be well-understood
 - A set of topics that should be further discussed in smaller follow-on workshops
-- Initial thoughts on institute roles - what could the institute do to address the topics?
+- Initial thoughts on institute roles - what could an institute do to address the topics?
-- Initial thoughts on institute organization - how could the institute be organized to do this?
+- Initial thoughts on institute organization - how could an institute be organized to do this?

 ####  Very Preliminary Agenda

 The workshop will be 2 ½ days, starting the morning of day 1 (April 10), and ending at lunch on day 3 (April 12), with an additional ½ day for PIs to document and start planning the next activities.
-We will start with talks from NSF about institutes, talks about successful conceptualization project that led to institutes (SGCI and MolSSI) and a talk a from a recent conceptualization project in high-energy physics.
+We will start with a talk from NSF about institutes, talks about successful conceptualization project that led to institutes (SGCI and MolSSI) and a talk a from a recent conceptualization project in high-energy physics.
 The remainder of the workshop will include a mix of plenary (including lightning talks selected from the attendees), general topic breakouts (with similar questions asked of all attendees arranged in small groups), and unconference breakouts (with focused discussion around topics in self-selected groups)

 **Open questions**